Palm deficiency damage is irreversible. By the time it’s visible, it’s already advanced.

 Queen Palms, Royals, Foxtails, and Sabals don’t all need the same thing.
 Most programs treat them like they do.

 Each palm variety has a distinct nutritional profile, a different sensitivity to deficiency, and a different response to South Florida’s conditions.
 Queen Palms are particularly vulnerable to potassium and magnesium deficiency.
-Foxtail Palms show manganese stress in new growth before it becomes obvious.
-Bismarck Palms need different micronutrient ratios than most fertilizer blends account for.
+Foxtail Palms are called “among the most needy” of all palms by UF/IFAS extension.
+Bismarck Palms need different micronutrient ratios than most off-the-shelf fertilizer blends account for.

 The right nutrients applied at the wrong time produce the wrong results.